Estimation-product-quality-features/FeedAI/README.md

 ```

 ### FeedAI_framework
-The easiest way to run the app locally is to clone the repository and run the node pachage manager via
+The easiest way to run the app locally is to clone the repository and run the node package manager via
 > npm install

 followed by